upunaprosk/debias-llm-compressor/README.md

 # Supplementary materials for the paper Debias-SparseGPT: Bias-Aware Pruning for Large Language Models

+🚧 Work in Progress 🚧

+This repository will contain the code for our paper:
+`Debias-SparseGPT: Bias-Aware Pruning for Large Language Models'.
+--

 Debias-SparseGPT is implemented as an additional method in the llm-compressor (https://github.com/vllm-project/llm-compressor) package.
 Compression is performed by specifying the recipe (`.*yaml`) file and calling the DebiasSparseGPTModifier method.
 To compress a model, fork the llm-compressor v0.8.1 version and copy the files provided in the debias-sparsegpt folder: